mattcolombo/go-certificate-extractor/README.md

 # go-certificate-extractor
 A tool for extracting certificates and keys from a p12 store when OpenSSL is not available.
 Mainly useful for Windows systems that do not already have OpenSSL and where user does not have privileges to install it.
+This tool is specialised to solve one very specific problem and is **NOT** a generic replacement for OpenSSL or similar tools, nor does it aim to be.
+If official alternatives are available, they should be preferred over the present tool.

 :warning: **NOTE:** all the below instructions are mainly aimed at Windows users.
 As such also all commands provided are intended to be used with Powershell.
 When using a different shell the syntax of some of the commands may change slightly.